malonehunter/hyperdope-gematria/README.md

 Try it live at https://calc.hyperdope.com

-The Hyper Calc project values these principles:
+The Hyperdope Cypher Calculator project values these principles:

 <ul>
 <li>Accessible and relevant word and phrase matching</li>
-<li>Favor inclusion of well-defined cyphers useful to the community</li>
+<li>Inclusion of well-defined cyphers useful to the community</li>
 <li>Free and open source</li>
 </ul>